Magna Plaza

-The Former Amsterdam Main Post Office, now the shopping centre Magna Plaza, is a monumental building located at Nieuwezijds Voorburgwal 182, Amsterdam, Netherlands.
-It was built in 1895–1899 in Neo-Gothic and Neo-Renaissance style.
-The building has been a rijksmonument (Dutch national monument) since July 9, 1974, and is part of the Top 100 Dutch heritage sites.
+The former Amsterdam Main Post Office, now the Magna Plaza shopping centre, is a monumental building located at Nieuwezijds Voorburgwal 182 in Amsterdam, Netherlands.
+It was built in 1895–1899 in neo-Gothic and neo-Renaissance style.
+The building has been a rijksmonument (Dutch national monument) since 9 July 1974, and is part of the Top 100 Dutch heritage sites.